irisnet/testnets/fuxi/Status.md

 # Testnet Status

+## Sep 22, 2018 - New Release

+Released v0.4.2

+BUG FIX: Fix consensus failure due to the double sign evidence be broadcasted before the genesis block

 ## Sep 6, 2018 - New Release

 Released v0.4.0 with update for Tendermint v0.22.6 and cosmos-sdk v0.23.0